-Kataib Hezbollah is the premier fasail (armed group) in Iraq, operating under the direct under-command of the Islamic Revolutionary Guard Corps - Qods Force.
-It has a wide range of cells undertaking kinetic, media and social operations, some of which are bankrolled by the Iraqi state.
+Kataib Hezbollah is the premier militia in Iraq, operating under Iran's direct command and fielding a wide range of cells responsible for kinetic, media, and social operations, some bankrolled by the Iraqi state.

-Type of Movement: Fasail (Tier 1).
+Type of movement: Tier 1 fasail (armed group).
 Kinetic military operations (domestic and foreign).
 Social and political wings.
 Parent organization.
-Branch of Islamic Revolutionary Guard Corps-Qods Force.
+De facto branch of Iran's Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).

 History and objectives:

-Designated by the U.S. as a Specially Designated Global Terrorist in 2009 for attacks on U.S. forces and for destabilizing Iraq.
+Listed by the United States as a Specially Designated Global Terrorist group in 2009 for attacking U.S. forces and destabilizing Iraq.

-Strongest individual faction within the Popular Mobilization Forces (PMF), with control of key departments (chief of staff, security, intelligence, missiles, anti-armor).
+Strongest individual faction in Iraq's Popular Mobilization Forces (PMF), with control over key departments (chief of staff, security, intelligence, missiles, anti-armor).

 Iran.
-Clear and convincing evidence that KH is subordinate to IRGC-QF and partly financed by IRGC-QF.
-Credible evidence shows KH carries out specific actions under the instructions of, or under the direction or control of the IRGC-QF.
-The preponderance of evidence shows that Iran provides KH with financial assistance, military assistance, intelligence sharing, selection, support and supervision of its leadership.
+Clear and convincing evidence shows that KH is subordinate to and partly financed by the IRGC-QF.
+Credible evidence shows that KH carries out specific actions under the IRGC-QF's instructions, direction, or control.
+The preponderance of evidence shows that Iran provides KH with financial assistance, military assistance, and intelligence sharing, as well as help in selecting, supporting, and supervising its leadership.

 Partly financed by the Iraqi state.
-KH operates the state-funded Brigades 45, 46, and 47.
-Chain of command nominally runs through the Popular Mobilization Commission of the Prime Minister's Office (KH dominated) and up to the Prime Minister.
-In practice, KH PMF Brigades frequently disobey the GoI chain of command while remaining legally organs of the Iraqi state.
+KH operates the state-funded 45th, 46th, and 47th Brigades of the PMF.
+Chain of command nominally runs through the KH-dominated Popular Mobilization Commission in the Prime Minister's Office, then up to the prime minister.
+In practice, KH's PMF brigades frequently disobey the government chain of command while legally remaining organs of the Iraqi state.

-Rivalry with Asaib Ahl al-Haq, Badr and other resistance factions over profile and recruitment, giving way to coordination when such factions are all threatened.
+Rivalry with Asaib Ahl al-Haq, the Badr Organization, and other resistance factions over profile and recruitment, giving way to coordination when such factions are all threatened.